 Zimbabwe used to have one of the best education systems in Africa.
 Economic problems changed living conditions in the country and now millions are desperately poor.
 We help some of the poorest children in Zimbabwe – those without family and those at risk of losing their family.

 We care for orphans like Esther and Tino, who were featured in the BBC documentary 'Zimbabwe's Forgotten Children'.
-With SOS Children, you can help orphaned and abandoned children in Zimbabwe by sponsoring a child:
+With SOS Children's Villages, you can help orphaned and abandoned children in Zimbabwe by sponsoring a child: